CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 B.1.1.=[02/Bit/Ssec_03]

 [END OF ALTERNATIVE SECTION]

 1.2.Ti=NO PAYMENT SUBORDINATION

-The subordination of Liens securing Second Lien Obligations to Liens securing First Lien Obligations set forth in the preceding section 1.1 affects only the relative priority of those Liens, and does not subordinate the Second Lien Obligations in right of payment to the First Lien Obligations.
+1.2.sec=The subordination of Liens securing Second Lien Obligations to Liens securing First Lien Obligations set forth in the preceding section 1.1 affects only the relative priority of those Liens, and does not subordinate the Second Lien Obligations in right of payment to the First Lien Obligations.
 Nothing in this Agreement will affect the entitlement of any Second Lien Claimholder to receive and retain required payments of interest, principal, and other amounts in respect of a Second Lien Obligation unless the receipt is expressly prohibited by, or results from the Second Lien Claimholder’s breach of, this Agreement.

 1.3.Ti=FIRST LIEN OBLIGATIONS AND SECOND LIEN OBLIGATIONS

+1.3.1.sec={1.3.1.sec } Select:<ol><li>A.1.3.1.sec:<br> {A.1.3.1.sec}<li>B.1.3.1.sec:<br> {B.1.3.1.sec}</ol>

-1.3.1.sec=First Lien Obligations means all Obligations of the Grantors under
+A.1.3.1.0.sec=First Lien Obligations means all Obligations of the Grantors under

-1.3.1.1.sec=the First Lien Credit Agreement and the other First Lien Loan Documents,
+A.1.3.1.1.sec=the First Lien Credit Agreement and the other First Lien Loan Documents,

-1.3.1.2.sec=the guaranties by Holdings and the Guarantor Subsidiaries of the Borrower’s Obligations under the First Lien Loan Documents,
+A.1.3.1.2.sec=the guaranties by Holdings and the Guarantor Subsidiaries of the Borrower’s Obligations under the First Lien Loan Documents,

-1.3.1.3.sec=any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counterparty ceases to be an agent or a lender under the First Lien Credit Agreement),
+A.1.3.1.3.sec=any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counterparty ceases to be an agent or a lender under the First Lien Credit Agreement),

-1.3.1.4.sec=any Cash Management Agreement, or
+A.1.3.1.4.sec=any Cash Management Agreement, or

-1.3.1.5.sec=any other agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing.
+A.1.3.1.5.sec=any other agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing.

-Notwithstanding any other provision hereof, the term “First Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the First Lien Credit Agreement and the other First Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding, and whether or not allowable in an Insolvency Proceeding.
+A.1.3.1.90.sec=Notwithstanding any other provision hereof, the term “First Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the First Lien Credit Agreement and the other First Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding, and whether or not allowable in an Insolvency Proceeding.
 To the extent that any payment with respect to the First Lien Obligations (whether by or on behalf of any Grantor, as proceeds of security, enforcement of any right of set-off, or otherwise) is declared to be fraudulent or preferential in any respect, set aside, or required to be paid to a debtor in possession, trustee, receiver, or similar Person, then the obligation or part thereof originally intended to be satisfied will be deemed to be reinstated and outstanding as if such payment had not occurred.

+A.1.3.1.=[02/Bit/Ssec_05]

 [ALTERNATIVE DEFINITION MORE FAVORABLE TO SECOND LIEN LENDERS]

-[(a)	First Lien Obligations means all Obligations of the Grantors under
+B.1.3.1.0.sec=First Lien Obligations means all Obligations of the Grantors under

-(1)	the First Lien Credit Agreement and the First Lien Loan Documents,
+B.1.3.1.1.sec=the First Lien Credit Agreement and the First Lien Loan Documents,

-(2)	the guaranties by Holdings and the Guarantor Subsidiaries of the Borrower’s Obligations under the First Lien Loan Documents,
+B.1.3.1.2.sec=the guaranties by Holdings and the Guarantor Subsidiaries of the Borrower’s Obligations under the First Lien Loan Documents,

-(3)	any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counterparty ceases to be an agent or a lender under the First Lien Credit Agreement),
+B.1.3.1.3.sec=any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counterparty ceases to be an agent or a lender under the First Lien Credit Agreement),

-(4)	any Cash Management Agreement, or
+B.1.3.1.4.sec=any Cash Management Agreement, or

-(5)	any other agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing, except that such Obligations will only be considered First Lien Obligations to the extent
+B.1.3.1.5.sec=any other agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing, except that such Obligations will only be considered First Lien Obligations to the extent

-(i)	they are secured by a valid, perfected, and unavoidable Lien on the Collateral in favor of First Lien Agent, and
+B.1.3.1.5.1.sec=they are secured by a valid, perfected, and unavoidable Lien on the Collateral in favor of First Lien Agent, and

-(ii)	a claim for such Obligations would be allowed or allowable in an Insolvency Proceeding applicable to the relevant Grantor.]
+B.1.3.1.5.2.sec=a claim for such Obligations would be allowed or allowable in an Insolvency Proceeding applicable to the relevant Grantor.]

+B.1.3.1.=[02/Bit/Ssec_05]

 [END OF ALTERNATIVE DEFINITION]

-(b)	Second Lien Obligations means all Obligations of the Grantors under
+1.3.2.0.sec=Second Lien Obligations means all Obligations of the Grantors under

-(1)	the Second Lien Credit Agreement and the other Second Lien Loan Documents,
+1.3.2.1.sec=the Second Lien Credit Agreement and the other Second Lien Loan Documents,

-(2)	the guaranties by Holdings and the Guarantor Subsidiaries of Borrower’s Obligations under the Second Lien Loan Documents,
+1.3.2.2.sec=the guaranties by Holdings and the Guarantor Subsidiaries of Borrower’s Obligations under the Second Lien Loan Documents,

-(3)	any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the Second Lien Credit Agreement if such agent or lender is not an agent or lender under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counter-party ceases to be an agent or a lender under the Second Lien Credit Agreement),
+1.3.2.3.sec=any Hedge Agreement entered into with an agent or a lender (or an Affiliate thereof) under the Second Lien Credit Agreement if such agent or lender is not an agent or lender under the First Lien Credit Agreement (even if the counterparty or an Affiliate of the counter-party ceases to be an agent or a lender under the Second Lien Credit Agreement),

-(4)	any agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing[, except that the aggregate principal amount of the Second Lien Obligations (other than Obligations under Hedge Agreements or Cash Management Agreements) in excess of the Second Lien Cap (as defined below) will not be Second Lien Obligations].
+1.3.2.4.sec=any agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing[, except that the aggregate principal amount of the Second Lien Obligations (other than Obligations under Hedge Agreements or Cash Management Agreements) in excess of the Second Lien Cap (as defined below) will not be Second Lien Obligations].

-Notwithstanding any other provision hereof, the term “Second Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the Second Lien Credit Agreement and the other Second Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding[, and whether or not allowable in an Insolvency Proceeding].
+1.3.2.90.sec=Notwithstanding any other provision hereof, the term “Second Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the Second Lien Credit Agreement and the other Second Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding[, and whether or not allowable in an Insolvency Proceeding].

+1.3.2.=[02/Bit/Ssec_04]

-(c)	The inclusion of Obligations under Hedge Agreements in the First Lien Obligations will not create in favor of the applicable counterparty any rights in connection with the management or release of any Collateral or of the Obligations of any Grantor under any First Lien Collateral Document, and the inclusion of Obligations under Hedge Agreements in the Second Lien Obligations will not create in favor of the applicable counterparty any rights in connection with the management or release of any Collateral or of the Obligations of any Grantor under any Second Lien Collateral Document.
+1.3.3.sec=The inclusion of Obligations under Hedge Agreements in the First Lien Obligations will not create in favor of the applicable counterparty any rights in connection with the management or release of any Collateral or of the Obligations of any Grantor under any First Lien Collateral Document, and the inclusion of Obligations under Hedge Agreements in the Second Lien Obligations will not create in favor of the applicable counterparty any rights in connection with the management or release of any Collateral or of the Obligations of any Grantor under any Second Lien Collateral Document.

-(d)	First Lien Agent and the holders of First Lien Obligations are, together, the First Lien Claimholders.
+1.3.4.sec=First Lien Agent and the holders of First Lien Obligations are, together, the First Lien Claimholders.
 Second Lien Agent and the holders of Second Lien Obligations are, together, the Second Lien Claimholders.

+1.3.=[02/Bit/Ssec_04]

 1.4.Ti=FIRST LIEN CAP

+Note=complicated set of alternatives, not yet automated.

+x1.4.sec={1.4.sec } Select: <ol><li>A.1.4.sec:<br>{A.1.4.sec}<li>B.1.4.sec:<br>{B.1.4.sec}</ol>

-Capped Obligations means First Lien Obligations for the payment of principal of Loans and reimbursement obligations in respect of Letters of Credit [, Obligations under Interest Rate Protection Agreements,] and interest, premium, if any, and fees accruing or payable in respect thereof or in respect of commitments therefor.
+1.4.1.sec=Capped Obligations means First Lien Obligations for the payment of principal of Loans and reimbursement obligations in respect of Letters of Credit [, Obligations under Interest Rate Protection Agreements,] and interest, premium, if any, and fees accruing or payable in respect thereof or in respect of commitments therefor.

-First Lien Cap means the sum of
+1.4.2.0.sec=First Lien Cap means the sum of

-1.4.1.sec=the excess of
+1.4.2.1.0.sec=the excess of

-1.4.1.1.sec=the aggregate principal amount of First Lien Obligations (including the undrawn amount of all letters of credit constituting First Lien Obligations (Letters of Credit) and the aggregate original principal amount of any term loan that is a First Lien Obligation but excluding First Lien Obligations under Hedge Agreements) up to, but not in excess of, $____________, over
+1.4.2.1.1.sec=the aggregate principal amount of First Lien Obligations (including the undrawn amount of all letters of credit constituting First Lien Obligations (Letters of Credit) and the aggregate original principal amount of any term loan that is a First Lien Obligation but excluding First Lien Obligations under Hedge Agreements) up to, but not in excess of, $____________, over

-1.4.1.2.sec=the sum of (A) principal payments applied to term loans that are First Lien Obligations, (B) permanent reductions of revolving credit loans (and accompanying commitments) under the revolving credit facility provided for in the First Lien Credit Agreement, and (C) reimbursements of drawings under Letters of Credit constituting First Loan Obligations to the extent that any such reimbursement results in a permanent reduction of the Letter of Credit commitment amount under the First Lien Loan Documents, excluding reductions resulting from a Refinancing, plus
+1.4.2.1.2.sec=the sum of (A) principal payments applied to term loans that are First Lien Obligations, (B) permanent reductions of revolving credit loans (and accompanying commitments) under the revolving credit facility provided for in the First Lien Credit Agreement, and (C) reimbursements of drawings under Letters of Credit constituting First Loan Obligations to the extent that any such reimbursement results in a permanent reduction of the Letter of Credit commitment amount under the First Lien Loan Documents, excluding reductions resulting from a Refinancing, plus

+1.4.2.1.=[02/Bit/Ssec_02]

-1.4.2.sec=amounts in respect of accrued, unpaid interest, fees, and premium (if any), in each case above accruing in respect of or attributable to, but only in respect of or attributable to, the aggregate principal amount of First Lien Obligations (including the undrawn amount of all Letters of Credit constituting First Lien Obligations and the aggregate original principal amount of any term loan that is a First Lien Obligation) at any one time not to exceed the amount referred to in clause (a) above, provided that the First Lien Cap shall not apply to any First Lien Obligations other than Capped Obligations[, and plus
+1.4.2.2.sec=amounts in respect of accrued, unpaid interest, fees, and premium (if any), in each case above accruing in respect of or attributable to, but only in respect of or attributable to, the aggregate principal amount of First Lien Obligations (including the undrawn amount of all Letters of Credit constituting First Lien Obligations and the aggregate original principal amount of any term loan that is a First Lien Obligation) at any one time not to exceed the amount referred to in clause (a) above, provided that the First Lien Cap shall not apply to any First Lien Obligations other than Capped Obligations[, and plus

-1.4.3.sec=[Obligations owing by Grantors to First Lien Claimholders under non-speculative Hedge Agreements] [Obligations owing by Grantors to First Lien Claimholders under Interest Rate Protection Agreements designed to protect a Grantor against fluctuations in interest rates on an aggregate principal amount of First Lien Obligations (including the undrawn amount of all Letters of Credit constituting First Lien Obligations and the aggregate original principal amount of any term loan that is a First Lien Obligation) at any one time not to exceed the amount referred to in clause (a) above, plus amounts in respect of accrued, unpaid interest on such Obligations,][, plus
+1.4.2.3.sec=[Obligations owing by Grantors to First Lien Claimholders under non-speculative Hedge Agreements] [Obligations owing by Grantors to First Lien Claimholders under Interest Rate Protection Agreements designed to protect a Grantor against fluctuations in interest rates on an aggregate principal amount of First Lien Obligations (including the undrawn amount of all Letters of Credit constituting First Lien Obligations and the aggregate original principal amount of any term loan that is a First Lien Obligation) at any one time not to exceed the amount referred to in clause (a) above, plus amounts in respect of accrued, unpaid interest on such Obligations,][, plus

-1.4.4.sec=the aggregate amount of all Second Lien Adequate Protection Payments to the extent paid from a DIP financing or Proceeds of Collateral [, and
+1.4.2.4.sec=the aggregate amount of all Second Lien Adequate Protection Payments to the extent paid from a DIP financing or Proceeds of Collateral [, and

-1.4.5.sec=if there is an Insolvency Proceeding, $_______________].
+1.4.2.5.sec=if there is an Insolvency Proceeding, $_______________].

+1.4.2.=[02/Bit/Ssec_05]

 [ALTERNATIVE DEFINITION OF FIRST LIEN CAP FOR FIRST LIEN LOANS INVOLVING A BORROWING BASE]